Chase Orbits, not Time: A Scalable Paradigm for Long-Duration Eccentric Gravitational-Wave Surrogates

 Finally, we make surrogates for the quasi-circular amplitude $A_{22}(t; \eref=\lref=0, \bm{\theta'})$ and phase $\phi_{22}(t; \eref=\lref=0, \bm{\theta'})$, and for the eccentric residuals $\{\Delta A(t; \param), \Delta \phi(t;\param), \phi_{\rm{res}} (t;\param)\}$.
 The surrogate model for the eccentric $(2,2)$-mode $h_{22}(t; \param)$ can then be assembled via Eq. \eqref{eqn: residual-amplitude}, \eqref{eqn: residual-phase}, \eqref{eqn: residual-circular-phase} and Eq. \eqref{eqn: amp-phase-decomp}.

-\textit{Compressibility of eccentric residuals---} Next, we express the training spaces of these data pieces in terms of a few representative basis functions using the greedy basis algorithm \cite{Field:2013cfa}.
-In Fig.~\ref{fig: surrogate-scaling}, we show the scaling of the number of basis functions required for representing the training space of the eccentric residuals $\Delta A$ and $\Delta \phi$ for different durations of training space waveforms for a fixed (greedy) error threshold of $10^{-5}$~\citep{Field:2013cfa}.
-We observe that a total of $\mathcal{O}(10^{2-3})$ basis functions are required for these contemporary, time-parameterized eccentric residuals.
+\textit{Compressibility of data pieces---} Next, we express the training spaces of these data pieces in terms of a few representative basis functions using the greedy basis algorithm \cite{Field:2013cfa}.
+Figure~\ref{fig: surrogate-scaling} shows the scaling of the number of basis functions required for representing the training space of the eccentric residuals $\Delta A$ and $\Delta \phi$ for different durations of training space waveforms for a fixed (greedy) basis error threshold of $10^{-5}$~\citep{Field:2013cfa}.
+We observe that standard time-parameterized eccentric residuals require $\mathcal{O}(10^{2-3})$ basis functions.
 For comparison, a $6.02 \times 10^6M$ long surrogate for quasi-circular waveforms requires only $8$ basis functions in total for $A_{22}$ and $\phi_{22}$ (see Table~\ref{tab: surrogate-metrics}).
 This highlights the central issue in eccentric surrogate modeling---the orbital timescale oscillations due to eccentricity in $\Delta A$ and $\Delta \phi$ prevent their efficient compression into a small set of basis functions.
 It is this issue that we alleviate by parameterizing $\Delta A$ and $\Delta \phi$ in terms of mean anomaly.

-\textit{Novel mean anomaly parameterization---} $\Delta A$ and $\Delta \phi$ require a relatively large number of basis functions owing to their intricate harmonic content.
-They oscillate with each periastron and apastron passage of the binary, and the period of these oscillations decreases secularly as the binary inspirals under gravitational radiation reaction, producing the characteristic chirping behavior (see Fig.~\ref{fig: chirp}).
-Since the chirp rate depends on a binary's eccentricity and mass-ratio, their oscillation period also evolves \textit{differently} across the parameter space.
+\textit{Mean anomaly parameterization---} $\Delta A$ and $\Delta \phi$ require a relatively large number of basis functions owing to their intricate harmonic content.
+They oscillate with binary's radial motion, and the period of these oscillations decreases secularly as the binary inspirals under gravitational radiation reaction, producing the characteristic chirping behavior (see Fig.~\ref{fig: chirp}).
+The chirp rate also depends on a binary's eccentricity and mass-ratio.
+Hence, their oscillation periods also evolve \textit{differently} across the parameter space.
 Accurately representing this family of oscillatory functions---whose oscillation periods vary both in time and across parameter space--- therefore requires a large number of basis functions.

+To address this difficulty, we parameterize the eccentric residuals in terms of the \textit{mean anomaly} instead of time.
+Mean anomaly is an angular variable defined as~\citep{goldstein2002classical, Memmesheimer:2004cv},

+where $P$ is the time period of the binary's radial (periastron-to-periastron) motion, and $n$ is its \textit{orbit-averaged} radial frequency, which increases secularly as the binary inspirals.
+Mean anomaly thus serves as a radial orbit ``counter", advancing by $2 \pi$ with each periastron passage, while elapsing at an increasingly faster rate as the inspiral progresses, encoding the chirp.